biotorrents/documentation/docs/index.md

 ## Bearer token auth

 First, generate a token in your profile security settings and keep it safe.
-It's functionally a password and like a password, it can't be recovered later.
+It's functionally a password, and like a password, it can't be recovered later.
-Then POST an RFC 6750--compliant bearer token along with each GET api endpoint:
+Then POST an RFC 6750–compliant bearer token along with each GET request:

 ```sh
 curl biotorrents.de/ajax.php?action=index \